 Pursuant to section 1126 of the Bankruptcy Code, only holders of allowed claims or interests that are (i) "impaired" by a plan of reorganization; and (ii) entitled to receive a distribution under such plan are entitled to vote to accept or reject a proposed plan.
-Under section 1126(f) of the Bankruptcy Code, classes of claims or interests in which the holders of claims or interests are unimpaired under a Chapter 11 plan are deemed to have accepted the plan and are not entitled to vote to accept or reject the plan.
-Section 1126(g) of the Bankruptcy Code provides that classes of claims or interests in which the holders of claims or interests are impaired under a Chapter 11 plan.
-Section 1126(g) of the Bankruptcy Code provides that classes of claims or interests in which the holders of claims or interests are impaired under a Chapter 11 plan such that they do not receive or retain property on account of their claims or interests are deemed to have rejected the plan and are not entitled to vote to accept or have rejected the plan and are not entitled to vote to accept or not entitled to vote to accept or reject the plan.
+Under section 1126(f) of the Bankruptcy Code, classes of claims or interests in which the holders of claims or interests are unimpaired under a chapter 11 plan are deemed to have accepted the plan and are not entitled to vote to accept or reject the plan.
+Section 1126(g) of the Bankruptcy Code provides that classes of claims or interests in which the holders of claims or interests are impaired under a chapter 11 plan such that they do not receive or retain property on account of their claims or interests are deemed to have rejected the plan and are not entitled to vote to accept or how rejected the plan and are not entitled to vote to accept or reject the plan.

 Under section 1124 of the Bankruptcy Code, a class of claims or interests is deemed to be "impaired" under the Plan unless (i) the Plan leaves unaltered the legal, equitable, and contractual rights to which such claim or interest entitles the holder thereof; or (ii) notwithstanding any legal right to an accelerated payment of such claim or interest, the Plan, among other things, cures all existing defaults (other than defaults resulting from the occurrence of events of bankruptcy) and reinstates the maturity of such claim or interest as it existed before the default.
-Claims in Classes 2(A), 2(B), 3, 4, 5, 6, and 7 are impaired under the Plan and Claims in such Classes will receive distributions under the Plan to the extent not otherwise waived.
+Claims in Classes 2(A) (Prudential), 2(B) (Modern Woodmen), 2(C) (First Interstate Bank Secured Loan), 3 (CFC), 4 (First Interstate Bank Unsecured Loan), 5 (Construction Lien Claims), 6 (General Unsecured Claims), and 7 (Convenience Claims) are impaired under the Plan and Claims in such Classes will receive distributions under the Plan to the extent not otherwise waived.
 As a result, holders of Allowed Claims in those Classes are entitled to vote to accept or reject the Plan.

-Holders of Claims in Classes 1, 8, and 9 are unimpaired by the Plan.
-As a result, holders of Claims in those Classes are conclusively presumed to have accepted the Plan pursuant to section 1126(f) of the Bankruptcy Code.
+Holders of Claims in Classes 1 (Priority Non-Tax Claims), 8 (Member Patronage Capital and similar Claims), and 9 (Member Interests) are unimpaired by the Plan.
+As a result, holders of Claims or Member Interests in those Classes are conclusively presumed to have accepted the Plan pursuant to section 1126(f) of the Bankruptcy Code.